Outbreak Response Plan

 2. Numbers of staff and residents that have been tested.

-3. Staff authorizations for release of laboratory test results to the facility so as to inform infection control and prevention strategies.
+3. Staff authorizations for release of test results to the facility so as to inform infection control and prevention strategies.

 4. Work exclusion of staff who have tested positive for the COVID-19 infection, refuses to participate in COVID-19 testing, or refuse to authorize release of their testing results to the facility, until such time as such staff undergoes testing and the results of such testing are disclosed to the facility.